 PSY 621 Counseling Theory and Skills (3) Theories and techniques of counseling, including processes, applications and outcomes.

 PSY 622 Group Work & Counseling (4) (lecture/lab) Group purpose, type, development, dynamics; leadership and diversity; group work and counseling theories, methods and skills; evaluation of group work and counseling; application of group work and counseling in a family, school and workplace settings.
 Students participate in an experiential learning group over the course of the semester.

 PSY 623 Social & Cultural Foundations (3) Interaction between society and the individual.
 Socio-economic status, ethnicity and culture as determinants of behavior.
 Characteristics of multicultural and diverse societies and their effects on individual and group behavior.

 PSY 624 Counseling Skills (3) A pre-practicum course designed to help students develop effective counseling skills.
 Through readings, discussions, in-class exercises and homework assignments, students will learn therapeutic skills.

-PSY 640 Practicum (6) Supervised experience in a counseling setting, including 100 hours of supervised client contact.
+PSY 640 Practicum (6) (other) Supervised experience in a counseling setting, including 100 hours of supervised client contact.
 Repeatable if different field placement.
-Pre: PSY 602, 603 and instructor’s consent.
+Pre: PSY 602, 603 and consent of instructor.

 PSY 641 Schl Behavr, Adjustmt, Prblms (3) School adjustment in children at all school levels.
 Factors contributing to academic success and effective social interaction.
 At-risk children.
 Coping processes.
 School adjustment among culturally diverse children and children with special needs.
 The role of school, family, and community in the child's academic performance and school behavior.
 Prevention and intervention strategies.